 MPCA is developing program guidelines and requirements to incorporate the federal requirements into existing state and local programs and this page will be updated in the future.

-Minnesota voluntary mercury amalgam separator program
+Minnesota mercury amalgam separator program

 In 2007, the MPCA and the Minnesota Dental Association (MDA) signed an agreement with the goal of reducing the use and environmental release of mercury in amalgam from dental practices statewide.
-The document includes individual and joint responsibilities for the MPCA and the MDA: Memorandum of Understanding
+The agreement includes individual and joint responsibilities for the MPCA and the MDA: Memorandum of Understanding

 Criteria and process for separator approval

 The MPCA developed approval criteria and a process that was approved by the MDA Environment Committee in April 2012: Minnesota Amalgam Separator Approval Procedure

 In order to be on the list of approved products, a separator must:

 - be tested against the current ANSI/ADA specification by an accredited testing laboratory

 - have at least a 99% amalgam particulate recovery rate, calculated as the overall average of the three empty and three simulated full tests in the specification

 - be issued a certificate by an accredited certification body.